Surgical Periodontal Procedures

-In this procedure, an exposed tooth root is protected using a layer of tissue from the palate.
+In this procedure, an exposed tooth root is protected using a layer of donor tissue.
 It can be used to defend the patient’s original teeth or dental implants.

 Tooth extraction can be necessary for a wide range of reasons, typically due to decay or trauma.